syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Blazor.md

 using Syncfusion.Presentation;
 using Syncfusion.PresentationRenderer;
-using Syncfusion.Pdf;

 {% endhighlight %}
 {% endtabs %}

-Step 9: Create a new MemoryStream method with name as **ConvertPPTXtoPDF** in **PowerPointService** class and include the following code snippet to **convert a PowerPoint to PDF in Blazor Server app**.
+Step 9: Create a new MemoryStream method with name as **ConvertPPTXtoImage** in **PowerPointService** class and include the following code snippet to **convert a PowerPoint to image in Blazor Server app**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-//Open the file as Stream
+//Open the file as Stream.
 using (FileStream sourceStreamPath = new FileStream(@"wwwroot/Input.pptx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite))
 {
     //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(sourceStreamPath))
     {
+        //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
-        //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
+        //Convert PowerPoint slide to image as stream. using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
         {
-            //Create the MemoryStream to save the converted PDF.
-            MemoryStream pdfStream = new MemoryStream();
-            //Save the converted PDF document to MemoryStream. pdfDocument.Save(pdfStream);
+            //Save the converted image file to MemoryStream.
+            MemoryStream Stream = new MemoryStream();
+            stream.CopyTo(Stream);
-            pdfStream.Position = 0;
+            Stream.Position = 0;

-            //Download PDF document in the browser.
+            //Download image file in the browser.
-            return pdfStream;
+            return Stream;
         }
     }
 }

 {% endhighlight %}
 {% endtabs %}